menu

 Living in Fort Lauderdale

 Fort Lauderdale is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 183,146 people and 51 constituent neighborhoods, Fort Lauderdale is the tenth largest community in Florida.
+With a population of 183,146 people and 51 associated neighborhoods, Fort Lauderdale is the tenth largest community in Florida.

 Housing costs in Fort Lauderdale are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.